bormaxi8080/osint-timeline/DRAFT.md

 Open Octa is an open-source AIOps Agent installed on Windows & macOS: https://github.com/openocta/openocta

+ANAL (Agent Notation, Actually Lean) is a compact, token-lean serialization format for data flowing between agents and models.
+It needs no model retraining: it wins by matching the tokenizer rather than fighting it: https://github.com/SomeoneUnlicensed/anal

 TBL - Translate Books with LLMs.
 Translate full-length books and documents with Ollama, OpenAI-compatible, Gemini, Mistral, DeepSeek, Poe or OpenRouter.
 Preserves formatting.
 Resumes where you left off.
 No file size limits: https://github.com/hydropix/TranslateBooksWithLLMs

 Penligent.ai - AI2PentestTool.
 200+ Seamless Integrations with Leading Security & Pentesting Tools: https://github.com/penligent/AI2PentestTool